ietf-tools/rpc/README.md

 ### Back-end to Datatracker: `rpcapi`

-This API is used by the Django back end to communicate with the datatracker.
+This API is used by the Django back end to communicate with the Datatracker.
 It is implemented in the Datatracker code and described (as of Jan 2024) by a hand-written OpenAPI spec in `rpcapi.json`.
-The current version of the spec is fetched from the datatracker's `feat/rpc-api` branch when starting this projects Docker environment.
-If the API is updated on the datatracker side, you must manually copy the new `rpcapi.json` into the root of this project and update the clients as described in the next section.
+The current version of the spec is fetched from the Datatracker's `feat/rpc-api` branch when starting this project's Docker environment.
+If the API is updated on the Datatracker side, you must manually copy the new `rpcapi.json` into the root of this project and update the clients as described in the next section.

 ### Updating the API clients

 If changes are made to the APIs, you will need to update the clients.
-If this includes changes to the datatracker's `rpcapi.json` file you must first copy the new version of that file into this project's root.
+If this includes changes to the Datatracker's `rpcapi.json` file you must first copy the new version of that file into this project's root.
 Then, from inside this project's Docker shell, run
 ```bash
 ./update=rpcapi
 ```